 When you harvest mushrooms twist them out.
 When the crop seems over, try and persuade it to go on cropping a little longer by watering it with a dilute salt solution.
 Eventually dump the spent compost on your compost heap, wash the boxes with formaldehyde solution, and put the boxes out to weather for several weeks before you use them again.

-This extract is taken from The New Self-Sufficient Gardener: The Complete Illustrated Guide to Planning, Growing, Storing and Preserving Your Own Garden Produce, by John Seymour, published by DK, available from all good bookshops, RRP £20, or online at Amazon for £13.20.
+This extract is taken from The New Self-Sufficient Gardener: The Complete Illustrated Guide to Planning, Growing, Storing and Preserving Your Own Garden Produce, by John Seymour, published by DK, available to order online at Amazon.

 If you enjoyed John Seymour’s tips on how to grow your own mushrooms, you’ll find more content about home-grown produce on our gardening channel.Tags: fungi, mushrooms Last modified: August 31, 2021